Antiterrorism and Effective Death Penalty Act of 1996: Background

 On February 10, 1995, Senator Joe Biden introduced the Omnibus Counterterrorism Act of 1995 to the United States Senate.
-Just as was the case with its successor, the bill omnibus bill was introduced on behalf of the Clinton Administration.
+Just as with its successor, the omnibus bill was introduced on behalf of the Clinton Administration.
 In the two months that the bill was debated in the Senate, little progress was made towards passage.

-Following the Oklahoma City Bombing on April 19, 1995, a new antiterrorism bill was introduced to the Senate by Republican Senate Majority leader Bob Dole.
+Following the Oklahoma City bombing on April 19, 1995, a new antiterrorism bill was introduced to the Senate by Republican Senate Majority leader Bob Dole.
 The Antiterrorism and Effective Death Penalty Act of 1996 was introduced on April 27, 1995.
+Although the bill was promoted as an urgent measure, it remained stalled in Congress between December 1995 until March of 1996.
+It would not see further Congressional activity until March of 1996.